Northampton: Medieval

 Simon de Senlis is also thought to have built the medieval town walls, which enclosed about 245 acres and had four main gates.
-Though demolished now, the circular pattern of the main roads surrounding the town centre marks the original position of the walls. de Senlis founded the Cluniac Priory of St Andrew's in the area of Semilong, and built The Church of the Holy Sepulchre – one of four remaining round churches in England – and All Hallows' Church on the current site of All Saints' Church.
+Since demolished, the circular pattern of the main roads surrounding the town centre marks the original position of the walls. de Senlis founded the Cluniac Priory of St Andrew's in the area of Semilong, and built The Church of the Holy Sepulchre – one of four remaining round churches in England – and All Hallows' Church on the current site of All Saints' Church.
 His son, Simon II de Senlis, built St Peter's Church on a site between a former Anglo-Saxon palace and Northampton Castle.
 Simon II de Senlis also founded Delapré Abbey – another Cluniac priory – which still stands today.
 Other priories in medieval Northampton include St James' Abbey, Graye Friers, Blackfriars and Whitefriars.
 St. John's, a medieval hospital, was situated east of Bridge Street.
 A network of medieval tunnels remains under the centre of Northampton around All Saints' Church and the Market Square but their purpose, extent and significance have been disputed.

 The town was originally controlled by officials acting for the King who collected taxes and upheld the law.
-This changed on 18 November 1189 when King Richard I granted the town its first charter in exchange for money to fund his crusades.
+This changed on 18 November 1189, when King Richard I granted the town its first charter in exchange for money to fund his crusades.
 The charter allowed the townspeople certain rights and independence in legal and administrative matters.
 In 1215, King John authorised the appointment of William Tilly as the town's first Mayor and ordered that "twelve of the better and more discreet [residents] of your town" join him as a council to assist him.
 The importance of Northampton at this time is underlined by the fact that only London, York and King's Lynn had mayors by this date.
 The mayor later ruled with 24 councillors and 48 freemen in a closed body until 1835.

 In 1261, the medieval University of Northampton was established by royal charter from King Henry III.
-Had it survived, it would be the third oldest university founded in England after Oxford and Cambridge.
+Had it survived, it would have been the third oldest university founded in England after Oxford and Cambridge.
 However, after members of the university sided with supporters of Simon de Montfort (who was rebelling against the King) and advisors to The Crown said that Northampton was a threat to Oxford's scholastic hegemony, Henry III dissolved the university in 1265.